 Note

-The solution uses Dataflow Gen2 in Microsoft Data Factory.
-While the logic can be changed and modified to fit your specific needs, the goal of the tutorial is to showcase a simple way to accomplish the slowly changing dimension type 2 pattern using a low code and visual solution like Dataflow Gen2.
+This solution uses Dataflow Gen2 in Microsoft Data Factory.
+While you can change and modify the logic to fit your needs, this tutorial shows you an easy way to accomplish the slowly changing dimension type 2 pattern using a low-code and visual solution like Dataflow Gen2.

 Source table